 Applications from new students for entry to Year 12 in the Sixth Form are encouraged.
 There may be places available and applications should be made as early as possible.
 To make an application, parents must submit a completed application form (123 KB).

 In Years 7 to 11 there are five tutor groups and up to 120 students in each year group.
-There are approximately 160 students in Years 12 and 13 in the Sixth Form.
+There are approximately 180 students in Years 12 and 13 in the Sixth Form.

-Within our pastoral system, each student has a tutor teacher.
+Within our pastoral system, each student has a tutor.
 The tutor sees the students in their tutor group each morning before classes commence and helps to oversee the personal well-being of the student at school.
 You can contact the school office to make an appointment to talk to the tutor at any time during the year.

-The written report includes feedback to parents on each child’s personal development at school in addition to their academic achievement and progress.
-Parent-teacher-student conferences are offered once each year and parents can meet with class teachers through the school year by arrangement with the school office.
+The written report also includes feedback to parents on each child’s personal development at school, in addition to their academic achievement and progress, and gives advice as to what the student needs to do to improve their learning and attainment.